mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ## Quality checks

 When submitting a translation or suggestion, Pontoon performs automated quality checks.
 They are meant to help localizers identify issues with punctuation, capitalization, variables, etc. before translations are saved.
+Failures for these checks are stored in the database, and it’s possible to filter strings with issues from the search bar.

 There are two types of quality check failures: errors and warnings.

 ### Errors